-You can set a password for access to the Phoenix SecureCore(tm) Setup Utility.
-This will not affect access to the computer OS, (only the Phoenix SecureCore(tm) Setup Utility).
+You can set a password for access to the Phoenix SecureCore Tiano Setup.
+This will not affect access to the computer OS, (only the Phoenix SecureCore Tiano Setup).

 Security Menu

 changes you make here affect the access to the Setup utility itself, and also access to your machine as it boots up after you turn it on.
 These settings do not affect your machine or network passwords which will be set in your software OS.